 We like Midwest Life Stages Crate

 We crate train all of our puppies and if you’re bringing your puppy home by yourself it’s important to have something to contain your puppy.
 We love and still use the same Midwest Life Stages Crate we bought for Linus over 14 years ago.

 If you never had a puppy then get ready for some unwanted chewing of among other things furniture, clothes, shoes, hands, and feet.
 A good dog chew will help redirect this unwanted behavior until your puppy matures and sheds his puppy teeth.
-Our favorite dog chew for both our puppies and older dogs are Bully Sticks
+Our favorite dog chew for both our puppies and older dogs are Beef Collagen Sticks.